nice-digital/nice-design-system/components/icons/README.md

 ## Usage

-We've created various [usage examples](examples) to help with getting started.

 There are 2 main ways to use NICE Icons in your project:

 ### React

-There are React component versions of each icon within the *lib* folder.
+There are React component versions of each icon within the *lib* folder (transpiled to ES5) or the *es* folder (ES6 compatible).
 This allows you to easily include inline SVGs when rendering via React.
 Each icon file is named with PascalCase, for example *src/email-closed.svg* is available in React as *lib/EmailClosed.js*.

 To use, first import the SASS file into your project [as above](#installation).
 Then import and use React components from the lib folder, for example: